Local Food EaterAuthor

 Flautas is a casual stand right behind Mexicano located in the food court.
 Here Chefs Jaime and Ramiro offer a number of traditional crisp-fried Mexican rolled tacos.
 Larger in size than taquitos, and a favorite street food in the chef’s native Jalisco, the flautas are topped with various sauces, salsas, and moles.
 Over 10 varieties will be offered at all times, including the popular chicken flauta topped with Jaime and Ramiro’s legendary mole poblano, and the potato and homemade chorizo flauta filled with potato, Mexican crema and spicy tomatillo sauce.

 Jaime and Ramiro have the personalities of two “bad boy” chefs in terms of sharing their sheer joy of cooking without formality.
-They encourage everyone to call them by their first names, for example, and at the C-CAP “Sweet and Savory Event,” (www.ccapinc.org) it was the two guys who were started the ball rolling for chefs to introduce themselves to each other, posing and laughing with former Spago star, Pastry Chef Sherry Yard (www.helmsbakerydistrict.com), in the middle of the main room.
+They encourage everyone to call them by their first names, for example, and at the C-CAP “Sweet and Savory Event,” (www.ccapinc.org) it was the two guys who were started the ball rolling for chefs to introduce themselves to each other, posing and laughing with former Spago star, Pastry Chef Sherry Yard (www.TheTuckTavern.com) (below).
 They also thought nothing of simply packing up a bundle of their tamales for me to take home.

 So it was a surprise – that now makes sense – to learn of their strong corporate backgrounds – which catapulted them to such success in their restaurant careers.
 The two met as airline company executives 19 years ago, and bonded over their shared desire “to open a true Mexican restaurant” with their family’s heirloom recipes.
 This expertise combined with their dedication to La Casita Mexicana has made them among the biggest stars in the Mexican cooking world.